rwaldron/tc39-notes/es7/2017-01/jan-26.md

 MM: You want to create, when you have multiple degrees of priv in the same realm they are going to see different global objects and different "System" objects, if global hangs off System you start with System.

-DH: You create a new realm and determine what's on ..
+DH: You create a new realm and determine what's on the global object.

-MM: I'm not talking about creating a new realm, i'm talking about creating a new priv level, separation, within one realm.
+MM: I'm not talking about creating a new realm, I'm talking about creating a new privilege level, separation, within one realm.
 We want to avoid the my array is not your array problem.
 We want multiple priv levels in one realm is to avoid these identity discontinuity problems.
 The plugin scenario is the problem where you don't want that identity discontinuity if there is no other reason causing you to do it.

 DH: In those situations how are you censoring it?
 Are you deleting things?

-MM: No, you're.... you're creating an evaluation context for the separately trusted code such that what it sees different objects as the global object and the system object,
+MM: No, you're creating an evaluation context for the separately trusted code such that what it sees different objects as the global object and the system object,

-DH: you're doing this without a realm api?
+DH: You're doing this without a Realm API?

-MM: this goes back to the discussion of separating the realm conversations from the scope conversation. you create the evaluators in the same realm that saw a different global object at the end of their scope chain
+MM: This goes back to the discussion of separating the realm conversations from the scope conversation.
+You create the evaluators in the same realm that saw a different global object at the end of their scope chain

-DH: In both cases are you not giving them a restricted global object? the case where you have untrusted code is where you restrict global. global is no longer powerful in those case.s why do you need to censor access to it at this point?
+DH: In both cases, are you not giving them a restricted global object?
+The case where you have untrusted code is where you restrict global. global is no longer powerful in those cases.
+Why do you need to censor access to it at this point?

 MM: You're making Yehuda's argument, I agree.

-DH: I'm saying youre NOT doing.
+DH: I'm saying you're NOT doing.
 Your describing a use case where they do have access to it.
 The argument you made a minute ago was restricting TWO things.
 I claim that is false.
-YOu will not remove access to the .global object because it is a self reference ot this power restricted thing
+You will not remove access to the .global object because it is a self reference ot this power restricted thing

 MM: In the case of the namespace, you still have a self reference which would be System.global refers to global, it's two step self reference but it's still a self reference.
 The... by making th self reference a separate global variable from System it simply means that you have to, when you're making this new priv thing you have to hook up both self references directly rather  than uniformly replacing it.

-DH: I'm saying that if you design these APIS to hook up the references.
-Lets talk about the realm api and you can tell me why its not going to work. one realm proposal is that it initialized the global object with "all th usual things" for this new embedded realm, but not  <mised it>.
+DH: I'm saying that if you design these APIs to hook up the references.
+Let's talk about the Realm api and you can tell me why its not going to work.
+One realm proposal is that it initialized the global object with "all the usual things" for this new embedded realm, but not things that provide authority.
 One of the things that does is hook up a global.global object and you have a power attenuated thing now, it just by default does what you want.
 The only thing you have to remove is still access to "System" or whatever it is called.
-WE could go further to say Re

 MM: that's very interesting...
 I think you've changed my mind;